 Grill the Groom

 Does your groom love to cook?
-If he loves to be in the kitchen or at the grill, use his shower as a chance for him to ask for those gadgets and tools he’s always wanted.
-It could be a new set of grilling tools (or a group gift of a brand new grill), fancy Japanese knives, or the pressure cooker he’s been eying.
-Other guests might turn to their favorite cookbooks, stocking your shelves with recipes and inspiration he’ll love.
+If so, use the shower as a chance to ask for those gadgets and tools they've always wanted.
+It could be a new set of grilling tools (or a group gift of a brand-new grill), fancy Japanese knives, or the pressure cooker they've been eying.
+Other guests might turn to their favorite cookbooks, stocking your shelves with recipes and inspiration the groom will love.
 To keep with the theme, have the event be a backyard barbecue with yard games.

 Root for the Home Team

-A sports-loving groom will love a shower that’s geared toward his favorite pastime.
-Instead of gifts, ask guests to chip in for box seats (or better yet, a row on the 50-yard line) for a home game at his favorite stadium.
+A sports-loving groom will love a shower that’s geared toward their favorite pastime.
+Instead of gifts, ask guests to chip in for box seats (or better yet, a row on the 50-yard line) for a home game at their favorite stadium.
 Can’t swing the tickets?
-Turn your living room into a total man cave for ultimate viewing with the groom’s favorite drinks and food, or, if you have space, organize a friendly game of H.O.R.S.E. or flag football during halftime.
+Turn your living room or another space into a total man cave for the ultimate viewing party with the groom’s favorite food and drinks.
+If you have space, organize a friendly game of H.O.R.S.E. or flag football during halftime.